narrenorg/narrenschiff/docs/narrenschiff/modules/helm.rst

   * - Parameter
     - Comment
   * - command
-    - Any gcloud command with nested subcommands
+    - Any helm command with nested subcommands
   * - args
     - flag/value pairs, a flag needs to be listed by its full name
   * - opts